MarcoMiltenburg/CheckCertificate/README.md

   -?, -h, --help               Show help and usage information
 ```

 It defaults to port 443 which is the default TLS port for webservers.
-Optionally it's possible to specify a different port to test e.g. mail servers.
+Optionally it's possible to specify a different port, e.g. to test mail servers.
 The server must immediately initiate a TLS handshake.
-The utility does not servers that upgrade the TCP connection with e.g. the STARTTLS command.
+The utility does not support servers that upgrade the TCP connection with e.g. the STARTTLS command.

 ## Errorlevels